 Walker, Hibbert lead Hornets past Blazers 107-85

-Kemba Walker scored 23 points, Roy Hibbert provided a huge boost off the bench, and the Charlotte Hornets stopped a five-game slide with a 107-85 victory over the Portland Trail Blazers Walker, Hibbert lead Hornets past Blazers 107-85 Kemba Walker scored 23 points, Roy Hibbert provided a huge boost off the bench, and the Charlotte Hornets stopped a five-game slide with a 107-85 victory over the Portland Trail Blazers Check out this story on USATODAY.com: http://usat.ly/2jAXSQz Charlotte Hornets' Michael Kidd-Gilchrist, looks to pass against the Portland Trail Blazers during the first half of an NBA basketball game in Charlotte, N.C., Wednesday, Jan.
-18, 2017.
-CHARLOTTE, N.C. - Kemba Walker is focused on Charlotte's record.
+Kemba Walker scored 23 points, Roy Hibbert provided a huge boost off the bench, and the Charlotte Hornets stopped a five-game slide with a 107-85 victory over the Portland Trail Blazers on Wednesday night.
+Nicolas Batum added 17 points for the Hornets, who limited the Trail Blazers to 35 percent shooting and snapped an eight-game streak of allowing at least 100 points.

 Add your comments below